 To put it mildly, getting out of silver can be a bit of an annoying task.
 You’ll keep running into hackers, thanks to the game’s adaptation of the free-to-play model now.
-There are also a good amount of smurfs — players who are ranked higher (usually pros) but make a new account to play in lower ranks — playing in the silver ranks as well.
+There are also many smurfs — players who are ranked higher (usual pros) but make a new account to play in lower ranks — playing in the silver ranks.

-If you’re new to the game, the grind can be very real.
-Apart from the aforementioned troubles, your teammates will also make your blood pressure rise.
+The grind can be very real if you’re new to the game.
+Apart from the troubles mentioned above, your teammates will also make your blood pressure rise.